amirkeren/bluemix-workshop/README.md

 }
 ```

+Make a note of the name you chose for the action, we will need it in the next step

 # Extending the sequence

 1. Select the sequence you created in the previous step again and then click on "Extend"

-2. Select "My Actions" and choose the action you had just created and click "Add to Sequence"
+2. Select "My Actions" and choose the name of the action you had just created and click "Add to Sequence"

 3. Click on "Extend" again, but this time choose "Cloudant"